Addamsapple/noesis-mvvm-codegen/README.md

 }
 ```

+## Samples
+Examples of generated models and view models can be found in `tests/codegen/gentime`.

 ## Testing
-Test suites `core`, `reflection` and `codegen` can be built and run via
+Test suites can be built and run via
 ```bash
 cmake -B build && cd build && cmake --build . && ctest
 ```
-after which some example models and view models can be found in `tests/codegen/generated`.

 > [!NOTE]
-> A (Linux) version of the NoesisGUI Native SDK is already packaged for internal use.
+> A version of the NoesisGUI Native SDK is included for internal use.

 ## Usage